 Have you been accused of a federal offense?

 Being accused of a federal crime involves you in a process quite different than if you were charged with a state crime.
 The process is generally more complex and federal prosecutors can be particularly relentless and aggressive.
 Penalties also tend to be severe.
-It is vital you have a Las Vegas criminal defense attorney fighting on your side if you have been accused.
+It is vital you have a Las Vegas criminal defense lawyer fighting on your side if you have been accused.

 Federal offenses can include crimes such as the following:

 - Bank Robbery: Per 18 U.S.C. § 2113, bank robbery carries a penalty of imprisonment for up to 20 years and/or heavy fines.
 In order for a conviction to stand, the defendant must be found guilty of taking and carrying away by means of force or intimidation.

 - Bribery: This is a federal offense according to 18 U.S.C.
 Chapter 11. § 202 of this chapter gives the definitions of the different types of bribery.
 It is against the law to bribe a public official, a witness, members of Congress and certain other individuals.

 - Certain Firearm Crimes: 18 U.S.C.
 Chapter 44 outlines the federal offenses involving the use / possession of firearms.
 Per § 922, it is unlawful to import, manufacture, or otherwise “deal” firearms without a license.
 It is also unlawful to sell or give a firearm / ammunition to an individual if that individual is an illegal alien or has been convicted of a crime where the punishment is imprisonment for more than one year.